desmyter/schoolwebsite/README.md

 # schoolwebsite
-Making a simple template for a school website.
+Making a simple template for our school website.